HL7/fhir-identity-matching-ig/input/pagecontent/digital-identity.md

 As these Miscellaneous Identifiers are increasingly collected, they are useful on their own or along with Enterprise Identifiers in improving probabilistic [Patient Matching](https://build.fhir.org/ig/HL7/fhir-identity-matching-ig/patient-matching.html) as described elsewhere in this IG.

+### Authorized Representatives

+There are two primary actors that engage in the process of requesting health data from an external source:

+- Patient – the subject of the data query being sent in the $match request
+- User – The individual who is being authenticated to initiate a $match request

+The Patient and the User may not be the same individual in a transaction.
+An individual who has been authorized to access another individual's health data is called an Authorized Representative.
+Instances where an Authorized Representative is present include, but are not limited to, include:

+- B2B Use Cases – A physician accessing a patient’s health data through an HIE/QHIN query via the EMR
+- B2C Proxy User Use Cases – Instances where an authorized representative is allowed to access to a patient’s health record (e.g. a parent accessing their child’s records)

+An authorized representative must be authenticated and given the authority to access data on behalf of a patient prior to the query.
+Provide links out to SMART App Launch IG to provide guidance on the technical workflow?

+ **I need a technical description and proofreading of the use case below:**

+Use Case Example – Mary Smith is an authorized representative of her daughter, Jill Smith.
+Jill received care at General Hospital, which uses an EMR that gives patients access to their records through an app.
+The hospital also uses an Identity Provider for identity proofing.
+Mary has not received care through General Hospital but has received care at another hospital that uses the same IdP.
+Mary would like to access Jill’s records at General Hospital.
+She logs into the hospital’s client portal, which redirects her to the IdP.
+Since she is already known by the IdP, she goes through the typical authentication process.
+The IdP is confident in Mary’s identity and knows she is an authorized representative of Jill.
+This is sent from the IdP to General Hospital, where the EMR gives Mary access to Jill’s record since there is trust established between the hospital and the IdP.

+### Organizational Identity

+Organzational Identity is important for resppoders to determine the source of an authentication token when initiated through a hub, such as with an HIE or a QHIN.
+The recommended information to be included in the token request are:

+- Organization Name
+- OID
+- Address

 {% include link-list.md %}